1. Overview

 -

-FLAG_CLICKABLE - Make the object clickable by the input devices
+FLAG_CLICKABLE - Makes the object clickable by input devices.

 -

-FLAG_CHECKABLE - Toggle checked state when the object is clicked
+FLAG_CHECKABLE - Toggles the checked state when the object is clicked.

 -

-FLAG_CLICK_FOCUSABLE - Add focused state to the object when clicked
+FLAG_CLICK_FOCUSABLE - Adds a focused state to the object when clicked.

 -